 "Active learning is the future of nursing education," said Chabot College Nursing Program Director Connie Telles, DNP, RNC-OB.
 Using the latest teaching methods has been a catalyst for success in the college's nursing program.
 For the past five years, Chabot College students have achieved a 95-100 percent first time pass rate on the national licensing exam.

 In 2011, Telles transformed a former computer room into a high-tech, wireless Simulation Laboratory- "sim lab" for short.
 It looks like a multi-purpose hospital room with two beds, a bassinet, and all the latest hospital equipment.
-Sim lab "patients" are life-size, high fidelity manikins with computers as internal organs.
-"They have a heart rate, They breathe.
+Simulation lab "patients" are life-size, high fidelity manikins with computers as internal organs.
+"They have a heart rate.
+They breathe.
 Their chests rise.
-They can bleed. they can deliver a baby," Telles explained.
+They can bleed.
+They can deliver a baby," Telles explained.
 They also have a price tag of about $50,000 each, but are priceless for simulation a real-life experience for nursing students.